apache/spark/CI.rst

      You can set it to "false" to disable using shared images - this is slower though as the images are rebuilt in every job that needs them.
  (4) PROD and CI images are pushed as "latest" to GitHub Container registry and constraints are upgraded
      only if all tests are successful.
-Note that images are not pushed in CRON jobs because they are rebuilt from scratch and we want to push incremental changes to the Github Container registry.
+The images are rebuilt in this step using constraints pushed in the previous step.

 CodeQL scan
 -----------